-- Identify all sheep and goats with the correct means of identification within 9 months of birth or within 6 months of birth, if intensively kept (kept for milking or normally housed overnight) or before they leave the holding of birth, whichever is earlier. - Double-tag sheep and goats with two identical identification tags, including one electronic device, for third-country or intra-Community trade. - Replace any lost or illegible (unreadable) means of identification within 28 days of noticing their loss or illegibility or before the animal leaves the holding, whichever is earlier.
+- Identify all sheep and goats with the correct means of identification within 9 months of birth or within 6 months of birth, if intensively kept (kept for milking or normally housed overnight) or before they leave the holding of birth, whichever is earlier. - Double-tag sheep and goats with two identifiers with the same unique individual identification number, including one electronic device, for trade with the EU. - Replace any lost or illegible (unreadable) means of identification within 28 days of noticing their loss or illegibility or before the animal leaves the holding, whichever is earlier. - Animals imported from third countries/ non-EU Member States (including Great Britain and Crown Dependencies) must be double tagged with two DAERA approved identifiers.
+The two means of identification must bear the same unique individual identification number and one must be an electronic device.
+Animals must be identified within 14 days of being imported.
+The keeper must record information about the addition of the new means of identification in the holding register together with the full identification code on the new means of identification and the full code on the method of identification applied in the third country.